sr2498/Website_Project/README.md

-# 🌟 Amazon Clone Project - Crafting an E-commerce Experience 🌟
+# 🌟 Amazon Clone Project-Crafting an E-commerce Experience 🌟

 ## Welcome to my Amazon Clone Project! 🚀
 This dynamic project showcases my expertise in web development through a meticulous reconstruction of Amazon's iconic user interface using HTML and CSS.
 As a testament to my skills, here's what you'll find: